-Title 23, DMV Rule No. 25.
+Title 23, DMV Rule 14-050-019.
 Rules and Instructions Governing Overweight and Over Dimension Vehicle Permits.
-The following Rules and Instructions applies to all Permits issued by the State of Vermont unless stated otherwise.
+The following Rules and Instructions apply to all Permits issued by the State of Vermont unless stated otherwise.

-23 VSA §1400 and §1402 empower the Commissioner of Motor Vehicles to issue overweight or over dimension permits for the operation or movement of a vehicle over state highways and certain town highways in excess of the legal limit.
+23 VSA §1400 and §1402 empower the Commissioner of Motor Vehicles to issue overweight or over-dimension permits for the operation or movement of a vehicle over state highways and certain town highways in excess of the legal limit.
 The Commissioner may make regulations subject to which the vehicle must be operated.
 The approval may be given for a limited or unlimited length of time and may be withdrawn for cause.
-In addition, the Commissioner of Motor Vehicles may deny permits for just cause including, but not limited to, providing false information on applications, continued violation of the rules governing overweight/over dimension operation and/or repeated violation of similar offenses.
+In addition, the Commissioner of Motor Vehicles may deny permits for just cause including, but not limited to, providing false information on applications, continued violation of the rules governing overweight/over-dimension operation, and/or repeated violation of similar offenses.
 The policy of the Department is to give consideration to the safety and convenience of the general public and the protection of the highway systems of this state.
-The legislature, in setting forth certain statutory limitations, intended to protect the public from hazard and unnecessary inconvenience and to preserve the highways.
+In setting forth certain statutory limitations, the legislature intended to protect the public from hazard and unnecessary inconvenience and to preserve the highways.

 PERMITS ISSUED TO REGISTRANT:

 Permits must be issued in the name of the registrant and match the registration certificate.

 Annual Permits may only be transferred in conjunction with the truck registration for an administrative fee.

 HOURS OF OPERATION: